OpheliaMiralles/pykelihood/README.rst

 - use any **scipy.stats** distribution, or make your own,
 - fit distributions of arbitrary complexity to your data,
 - add trends of different forms in the parameters of any distribution,
-- condition the likelihood with any form of penalty,
+- condition the log-likelihood with any form of penalty,
-- profile parameters with a penalised likelihood,
+- profile parameters with a penalised log-likelihood,
-- fit joint distributions and point processes with self exciting or time dependent intensity,
 - more to come...